Thursday, 16 April 2020

 City Police Court

-The Waterfalls Trouble.—Elizabeth and Isabella Finnerty were charged with having, on January 7, trespassed on sections 71, 72, and 73, block 5, Dunedin and East Taieri district, the property of Robert Rossbotham, and did refuse to leave the same when requested to do so.
+The Waterfalls Trouble. — Elizabeth and Isabella Finnerty were charged with having, on January 7, trespassed on sections 71, 72, and 73, block 5, Dunedin and East Taieri district, the property of Robert Rossbotham, and did refuse to leave the same when requested to do so.
 Mr Stamper appeared for the prosecutor, and Mr Hanlon for defendants, who pleaded not guilty. — Mr Stamper, in opening the case, said that defendants were in the habit of meeting visitors who wished to go to the falls at the foot of the road at the bottom of Mr Rossbotham's premises, and taking them up the road to a certain point, where, instead of continuing along the road-line, in order to avoid an ascent, they cut across plaintiff's paddocks.
-In addition to that, they loosened the staples and wires, and in other ways interfered with the fence. — Mr Wills: Did the girls cut the wire? — Mr Stamper: Yes, certainly. — Mr J Hanlon: On the day in question? — Mr Stamper: Yes, not only that, but they charged for taking visitors through to the waterfalls.
+In addition to that, they loosened the staples and wires, and in other ways interfered with the fence. — Mr Wills: Did the girls cut the wire? — Mr Stamper: Yes, certainly.
+Mr J Hanlon: On the day in question? — Mr Stamper: Yes, not only that, but they charged for taking visitors through to the waterfalls.
 On this day thirteen or fourteen visitors went through plaintiff's premises to the waterfalls.
 There was a proper road, but they would not keep to it.
 Defendants had been warned over and over again to desist, but with no effect.
 Mr Rossbotham had told them that the first time they trespassed in the new year they would be summoned. — Prosecutor gave evidence in support of the counsel's opening statement, and in crossexamination by Mr Hanlon admitted that he had fenced across a road by permission of the Maori Hill Borough Council, and, so far as his memory served him, he believed that permission had since been withdrawn.
 Within an hour on the day in question the two defendants earned 9s by taking visitors across his land to the falls. — Evidence was also given by Mrs Rossbotham and Michael Rossbotham. — Mr Hanlon said there had been a great deal of trouble between the Finnerty and Rossbotham families in connection with road-lines to the waterfalls, which were on Finnerty's property.
 Mr Rossbotham had collected toll from people passing up the creek, but when the house which was used for that purpose was burned down he ran a barbed wire fence across the creek, and so prevented people going up that way.
-Mr Finnerty had a large family and it was neccessary to make all he could out of his property.
+Mr Finnerty had a large family and it was necessary to make all he could out of his property.
 He had endeavored to get the Council to open the road-lines, which were his by rights, running through Rossbotham's property, and the Council had insisted upon this being done; but plaintiff refused to do it, because the most convenient way to the waterfalls was through his property.
 On the occasion in question one of the defendants went up with visitors, and, instead of going through the gate leading to their own property, they went through the fence into Mr Rossbotham's property.
 But they did so owing to Mr Rossbotham's wrong-doing in obstructing a road-line which was Mr. Finnerty's by right.
 Counsel submitted that so long as plaintiff chose to try and take away the paltry earnings from a poor family by blocking up the road he could not come to the Court for redress.
-He admitted that technically a tresspass had been committed, but it was one for which they should not be punished in any way.
-No injury was done to the propery, and no penalty should be inflicted.
+He admitted that technically a trespass had been committed, but it was one for which they should not be punished in any way.
+No injury was done to the property, and no penalty should be inflicted.
 If Mr Rossbotham wanted a penalty imposed to keep the Finnertys off his property, he must first comply with the law and take away the obstructions from across the road-lines. — Elizabeth Finnerty deposed that she was not on plaintiff's property on the date in question.
 She met the visitors at the gate leading to her father's property, and took them through her father's property to the falls.
 Her brother and sister had brought the visitors to where, she (witness) met them.
 The Bench, after consideration, intimated that they had come to the conclusion that a technical trespass had been committed, but no penalty could be imposed.
 Mr Rossbotham would require to remove the obstructions on the road.
 That being so, the case would simply be dismissed.
 If Mr Rossbotham felt aggrieved, he must first of all remove the obstructions before he can succeed in a case.
 They quite agreed that a trespass had been committed, but still they could not see how it could very well have been avoided with the obstructions to the road. -Evening Star, 8/2/1899.

 TRESPASSING AT THE WATERFALLS.

 TO THE EDITOR.
-Sir,— In your issue of last evening Mr Hanlon insinuates that my husband brought the girls Finnerty to court because their parents were away, which is not true; indeed, the first we heard of their parents’ absence was in court.
+Sir, — In your issue of last evening Mr Hanlon insinuates that my husband brought the girls Finnerty to court because their parents were away, which is not true; indeed, the first we heard of their parents’ absence was in court.
 They were summoned for the 7th January, because on that date they were more than usually defiant and abusive, more especially the younger girl.
 Mr Hanlon’s “rights” as to title and right will vanish into thin air before Her Majesty's Crown grant.
 The father of these girls has annoyed and injured us for years about a road which he and the Borough Council accepted in April, 1898, and which he, his family, and visitors will not now keep to, but insist on crossing over our paddocks.

 — I am, etc., Kate Rossbotham.
 Leith Valley, February 2. -Evening Star, 4/2/1899.